-There is more to The Betrayal than just one betrayal.
-It’s also a good cop bad cop story.
+There is more to my contemporary romance novel, The Betrayal, than just one betrayal.
+It’s a good cop bad cop story.
 For some, this has already created a bit of a controversy.

-I honestly do believe that the vast majority of police officers out there are good people, and I’ve met many good people who work in law enforcement.
-Therefore Kyle, one of my lead characters, along with a few supporting characters, are all good cops.
+For the record, I honestly believe that the vast majority of police officers out there are good people, and I’ve met many good people who work in law enforcement.
+Therefore Kyle, one of my lead characters, along with a few of the supporting characters, are all good cops.
 Unfortunately, there are a some bad ones out there too.
 While they are a minority, they unfortunately can, and do, destroy innocent lives as well as tarnish the reputations of all the good cops out there.
-Yes, The Betrayal is a work of fiction, but good or bad, its inspiration comes from heart wrenching stories of those bad cops.
+The Betrayal is a work of fiction.
+However, its inspiration comes from heart wrenching stories of those bad cops.